Knowledge Graph Augmented Large Language Models for Disease Prediction: Results

-For each dimension, annotators were instructed to choose whichever output (A or B) they judged to be better.
-The annotation was performed by two human experts from different medical schools: an MD professor and a MD/PhD student in biomedical informatics.
+These dimensions are intentionally distinct: \emph{clarity} evaluates how the reasoning is communicated, \emph{coverage} evaluates what evidence is selected and emphasized, and \emph{correctness} evaluates whether the medical content is accurate and logically warranted.
+The annotation was performed by two human experts from different medical schools: an MD professor and an MD/PhD student in biomedical informatics.
 In total, 115 unique cases were annotated, with the MD professor reviewing 65 cases and the MD/PhD student reviewing 50 cases.